 The Tallest Buildings in France

-The Tour First is the tallest structure in France second only to the Eiffel Tower.
+The Tour First is the tallest building in France second only to the Eiffel Tower.
 It is located in La Défense, Paris.
 This building was constructed for UAP insurance by Bouygues in 1974, and at that time it was only 522 ft tall.
 When UAP was purchased by AXA in 1996 the building was renamed Tour AXA.
 Between 2007 and 2011, large-scale renovations started on the tower.
 The building received a complete facelift that changed its exterior appearance and added to its height.
 The final product was a renovated tower of 738ft at roof height.
 When its spire is included, Tour First has a total height of 758ft and has a floor space of 933,310 sq ft.
 Together with the Italian Unicredit Tour in Milan, Tour First is the 9th tallest building in the European Union.

 Tour Montparnasse stands at 689 feet tall.
 It is the tallest building in the Montparnasse area of Paris and the second tallest in the country.
 Until 2011, Tour Montparnasse was the tallest building in France, but following the renovations on Tour First, it fell back to second place.
 It is the 18th tallest building in the European Union.
 This tower was designed by architects Louis Hoym de Marien, Eugène Beaudouin and Urbain Cassan.
 The building’s façade is expected to receive a redesign by Nouvelle AOM after this company won a competition in September 2017 for the remodeling.